ShannaBadhesha/Final_project/README.md

 legend("topright", fill=rev(colori), legend=rev(names(colori)))
 ```
 ![png](Graphs/histogram.png)
+Most of the subsets passed the filter (blue).

 ## Known Issues
 The original dataset included over 500 samples.
 I narrowed it down to 40 samples for the analysis.
 Since there were no filters avaliable, I chose 20 samples for each group at random to speed up the process of the analysis.